0ern/ScanIP/README.md

 ## Before execute .bat

-Please, after generation, open the .bat file with a text editor and add the following command to achive the auto installation/update of PowerShell 7 via winget in order to be able to run the script.
+Please, after generation, open the .bat file with a text editor and add the following command at the begin of file, to achive the auto installation/update of PowerShell 7 via winget in order to be able to run the script.

 ```
 TITLE ScanIP